Skip to content

 Compression fracture

-This is the most common type of fracture and is identified through loss of vertebral height (see number 4 above).
+This is the most common type of fracture, identified by loss of vertebral height (see number 4 above).
 It involves one column only and is a stable fracture.

 Burst fracture